 Co-teaches Map & Compass

-Wildlife Area Manager in South Puget Sound for WDFW and has lead fieldwork for dryland research projects across the Southwest
+Wildlife Area Manager in South Puget Sound and on the North Olympic Peninsula for WDFW and has lead fieldwork for dryland research projects across the Southwest.

 Lea Dyga